Pece17/IoTBeacon/README.md

 ## Configuring firewall and installing Apache2 Web Server on the server

-Start firewall configuring by allowing port 22, a crucial step if you are configuring a virtual server because this port is responsible for allowing SSH - if you don't allow this on a virtual server before enabling firewall, you are essentially blocking your access to it
+Start configuring firewall by allowing port 22, a crucial step especially if you are configuring a virtual server because this port is responsible for allowing SSH - if you don't allow this port on a virtual server before enabling firewall, you are essentially blocking your access to it

 ```
 sudo ufw allow 22/tcp
 ```

 Allow port 80 that is responsible for HTTP (Hypertext Transfer Protocol)

 ```
 sudo ufw allow 80/tcp
 ```

 Finally, allow port 443 that is responsible for HTTP over TLS/SSL (Transport Layer Security/Secure Sockets Layer)

 ```
 sudo ufw allow 443/tcp
 ```

 Enable firewall after allowing the desired ports

 ```